Tom Paciorek: Major league career

 Following two solid years as a platoon player, Paciorek put together a career season with the Mariners in 1981.
-Playing full-time for the only time in his career at age 34, Paciorek batted .326, second in the American League, and was fourth in the AL in slugging percentage.
+Playing full-time for the only time in his career at age 34, Paciorek batted .326 with 14 home runs and 66 RBI in 104 games.
+His .326 average ranked second in the American League, and he was fourth in the AL in slugging percentage (.509).
 He earned his only appearance to an All-Star team at the 1981 Major League Baseball All-Star Game and was tenth in the AL MVP race.

-After he requested increased compensation and a three-year contract, the Mariners traded Paciorek in December to the Chicago White Sox for Rod Allen, Todd Cruz and Jim Essian.
+After Paciorek requested increased compensation and a three-year contract, the Mariners traded him to the Chicago White Sox for Rod Allen, Todd Cruz and Jim Essian on December 11, 1981.
 He hit over .300 his first two years with the Sox, and was part of Chicago's division championship team in 1983.

 With the White Sox in 1984, Paciorek replaced Ron Kittle in left field in the fourth inning of their game with the Milwaukee Brewers on May 8 – a game which went 25 innings, and was the longest game in major league history, as measured by time on the field.
 When it ended the following day, Paciorek had amassed five hits in nine at bats, a record for most hits in a game by a non-starting player which still stands.

-He was traded to the New York Mets in 1985, then spent his final two years with the Texas Rangers.
+On July 16, 1985, Paciorek was traded to the New York Mets in exchange for infielder Dave Cochrane.
+He spent his final two seasons with the Texas Rangers.

 Tom was one of three brothers to play in the majors.
 His younger brother Jim played for the Milwaukee Brewers in 1987, while older brother John played one game for the Houston Colt .45s in 1963.

 Career statistics

-Paciorek played 397 games at first base, 23 games at third base, 1 game at shortstop, 483 games in left field, 74 games in center field and 281 games in right field.
+Paciorek played 396 games at first base, 23 games at third base, one game at shortstop, 483 games in left field, 74 games in center field and 281 games in right field.
 His best position was at first base, recording a .994 fielding percentage.